sbrki/dendrites/README.md

 ### Creating a NeuralNetwork object with only the number of inputs and outputs

-You can also create a NeralNetwork instance only by telling it how many inputs and outputs to have.
+You can also create a NeuralNetwork instance only by telling it how many inputs and outputs to have.
 This is even more simple than the previous method.

 ```python